'Broken heart syndrome': Could Debbie Reynolds have died of grief?

 "She wanted to be with Carrie," her son Todd Fisher told Variety.

-"Broken heart syndrome," or stress-induced cardiomyopathy, has been well-documented in recent years.
-It can be caused by an emotionally stressful event, like the death of a loved one, and it has been blamed in cases when one spouse dies soon after the other.
+"Broken heart syndrome," or stress-induced cardiomyopathy is a very specific medical condition that has been well-documented in recent years.
+It can be caused by an intense emotional event, like the death of a loved one, giving a public speech, or even from a surprise birthday party.
+And many times broken heart syndrome has been blamed in cases when one spouse dies soon after the other.

-In broken heart syndrome, a part of the heart temporarily enlarges and doesn't pump well, according the American Heart Association, which notes the condition is usually treatable, and rarely fatal.
+According to Dr. Ilan Wittstein, assistant professor of medicine at the Johns Hopkins University School of Medicine, when the condition strikes, a part of the heart muscle is suddenly weakened and the heart isn't pumping, becoming ineffective.
+However, the condition is usually treatable, and rarely fatal.

 "Grief is so complicated because there's physiology, there's self-care and then there are a lot of unknowns," Dr. Sharonne Hayes, professor of medicine and cardiovascular diseases at the Mayo Clinic, told TODAY.
 "Medicine doesn't entirely understand how grief and hope affect people's life."